Can’t publish your typeform? Is it tagged as “Trial”? Not sure why this is happening or what to do?

 Don’t worry, though, it’s pretty easy to detect and remove these paid features and make your typeform public.

 - If it has more than ten questions on a Free plan.

 - If it is using paid features not included in your plan.

-A typeform using the following features will be tagged as Trial:
+Depending on your plan, a typeform using the following features may be tagged as Trial:

 If you have a typeform that is tagged as “Trial” it means the form has at least one of the above paid features enabled.